onofricamila/TTPS-Ruby/trabajo/app-trabajo/README.md

 ## :pushpin: First of all, how do I run this app?

 1. Make sure you have `Ruby` installed in your computer, since this app was made using ruby 2.4.1p111.
 The gem called `bundler` is also required.
 You can install it by running `gem install bundler`
-2. Now open the console and change directory to  _app-trabajo_
+2. Now, open the console and change directory to  _app-trabajo_
 3. Run `bundle install` to get all the required gems
 4. Run `rake db:setup` to fill the sqlite3 db with initial data
 5. Run `bin/rails server` to start the web server